top of page

 Florida Gov. Ron DeSantis mulls ending AP courses in Florida after the state college board slammed his attack on AP African American History.
 Source: Twitter.

-The state college board begged to differ and struck back with a scathing letter Feb.
-11.
+The state college board begged to differ and struck back with a scathing February letter.

 “Our commitment to AP African American Studies is unwavering,” the board said, and called the Florida Department of Education’s accusations against AP courses “slander.”

-DeSantis, who frequently describes colleges as “socialism factories,” previously criticized college sports for allowing transgender athletes to participate, and Florida moneymaker Disney for opposing his bigoted “Don’t Say Gay” policies.
+DeSantis, who frequently describes colleges as “socialism factories,” has a history of criticizing college sports for allowing transgender athletes to participate, and Florida moneymaker Disney for opposing his bigoted “Don’t Say Gay” policies.
 The governor favors legislation allowing parents to sue schools that teach Critical Race Theory and prohibits teachers from leading classroom discussions on gender identity and sexual orientation.
 At one point, DeSantis’ GOP allies on state boards even rejected math books they claimed contained elements of race and “social-emotional learning.”

-It was more recently DeSantis announced a plan to block African American AP studies from being taught in high schools, claiming it violates state law and is inaccurate.
-The state education department, now filled with culture war bigots, rejected the state’s AP African American program in a letter last week to the College Board, which oversees AP classes.
+It was more recently that DeSantis announced a plan to block African American AP studies from being taught in high schools, claiming it violates state law and is inaccurate.
+The state education department, now filled with DeSantis-appointed culture war bigots, rejected the state’s AP African American program in a letter to the College Board, which oversees AP classes.

 The college board complained Florida education officials did not bother specifying exactly what course content the state found objectionable but claimed it was “inexplicably contrary to Florida law and significantly lacks educational value.”